KelvinHere/Milestone-FrontEnd/README.md

     * iPhone X
     * iPad / iPad Pro

-- The above tests made sure that

-    * All pages have
+* All pages have had the below items tested :-
     * The navbar is collapsed on small screen and uncolapses at lager resolutions
     * Uncolapsed navbar has social media links
     * Active page is marked on navbar
     * The top right branding links to index.html
+    * The opacity layers allow the user to see the background without it obscuring text on each page
+    * Each button and link on each page has been tested to link to its correct destination
     * Background image is chosen  and positioned depending on screen size
     * If table exists at bottom of page it scales with width and changes from 1 column to 3 columns on wider screens
     * Footer of social media buttons if navbar is collapsed
+    * The reactive elements of the website look good when adjusting the width/height of the website to any sensible resolution

 * index.html -
     * The buttons stack horizontally on mobile and spread out vertically on wider screens
     * The logo more appropriatley offsets its self on wider screens to line up with new button layout
     * The hero image takes up most of the screen vertically but leaves enough to show user can scroll down to next section at any screen height resolution
     * The catchphrase hides when screen becomes to small to avoid clutter
     * Footer social media links hide when vertical height is too small and collides with buttons

 * menu.html -
     * Menu items image and description stack horizontally on mobile and vertically on larger screens
     * On higher resolutions the maximum width of the page content is capped for readability
     * Each menu item opens menu modal when clicked
     * Each menu modal has button to toggle QR code visibility and close midal button

 * events.html -
     * Mobile shows events and the ability to enter draw through a button that opens a modal
     * On higher resolutions the maximum width of the page content is capped for readability
     * Wider screens show two columns one for events and one with an enter draw form (the mobile enter draw information is hidden)
     * Enter draw modal has close and submit button
+    * The Enter draw form on the page and modal only accept valid inputs.
+        * Name accepts any text
+        * Email gives error when incorrect email format is entered
+        * Entry code gives error unless it is a 5 digit code

 * location.html -
     * Location is two vertical stacked items on mobile that turns to two horizontal columns on wider screens
     * On higher resolutions the maximum width of the page content is capped for readability
     * On smaller screens a button is visible that takes you to the opening hours section of the page
     * Location has embeded google maps that centers on restaraunt (used code institue address) and is size reactive
     * Clickable telephone link

-### Manual Testing
-- Each button and link on each page has been tested to link to its correct destination
-- The top right "FreshGreen" navigation image acts link back home on each page
-- The opacity layers allow the user to see the background without it obscuring text on each page

 ### User stories tested
 - As Bob a previous customer, I want to choose something to eat because I'm hungry.